-The heat of the gases is transferred through the walls of the tubes by thermal conduction, heating the water and ultimately creating steam. - (8) FORMER RECLAIM FACILITY means a facility that was in the Regional Clean Air Incentives Market, as established in Regulation XX, that has received a final determination notification, and is no longer in the RECLAIM program. - (79) HEALTH FACILITY has the same meaning as defined in Section 1250 of the California Health and Safety Code. - (§10) INDUSTRIAL OPERATION means any entity engaged in the production and/or provision of chemicals, foods, textiles, fabricated metal products, real estate, personal services or other kindred or allied products or services. - (911) INSTITUTIONAL OPERATION means any public or private establishment constituted to provide medical, educational, governmental, or other similar services to promote safety, order, and welfare. - (12) MODIFICATION means any physical change that meets the criteria set forth in Rule 1302 Definitions. - (13) NON-RECLAIM facility means a facility that is not and never was in the Regional Clean Air Incentives Market, as established in Regulation XX. - (1014) NOx EMISSIONS means the sum of nitric oxide and nitrogen dioxide in the flue gas, collectively expressed as nitrogen dioxide. - (1115) OPEN HEATED TANK means a non-pressurized self-heated tank that may include a cover or doors that can be opened or detached to put in or remove parts, components or other material for processing in the tank.
-Tanks heated solely by an electric heater, boiler, thermal fluid heater or heat recovered from another process using heat exchangers are excluded from this definition. - (1216) PROCESS HEATER means any combustion equipment fired with liquid and/or gaseous (including landfill and digester gas) and/or solid fossil fuel and which transfers heat from combustion gases to water or process streams.
-Process Heater does not include any kiln or oven used for drying, curing, baking, cooking, calcining, or vitrifying; or any unfired waste heat recovery heater that is used to recover sensible heat from the exhaust of any combustion equipment.
+The heat of the gases is transferred through the walls of the tubes by thermal conduction, heating the water and ultimately creating steam. - (8) FORMER RECLAIM FACILITY means a facility that was in the Regional Clean Air Incentives Market as of January 5, 2018, as established in Regulation XX, that has received a final determination notification, and is no longer in the RECLAIM program. - (79) HEALTH FACILITY has the same meaning as defined in Section 1250 of the California Health and Safety Code. - (810) INDUSTRIAL OPERATION means any entity engaged in the production and/or provision of chemicals, foods, textiles, fabricated metal products, real estate, personal services or other kindred or allied products or services. - (911) INSTITUTIONAL OPERATION means any public or private establishment constituted to provide medical, educational, governmental, or other similar services to promote safety, order, and welfare. - (12) MODIFICATION means any physical change that meets the criteria set forth in Rule 1302 Definitions. - (13) NON-RECLAIM facility means a facility that was not in the Regional Clean Air Incentives Market as of January 5, 2018, as established in Regulation XX. - (1014) NOx EMISSIONS means the sum of nitric oxides and nitrogen dioxides in the flue gas emitted, collectively expressed calculated as nitrogen dioxide. - (4415) OPEN HEATED TANK means a non-pressurized self-heated tank that may include a cover or doors that can be opened or detached to put in or remove parts, components or other material for processing in the tank.
+Tanks heated solely by an electric heater, boiler, thermal fluid heater or heat recovered from another process using heat exchangers are excluded from this definition. - (4216) PROCESS HEATER means any combustion equipment fired with liquid and/or gaseous (including landfill and digester gas) and/or solid fossil fuel and which transfers heat from combustion gases to water or process streams.
+Process Heater does not include any kiln or oven used for drying, curing, baking, cooking, calcining, or vitrifying; or any unfired waste heat recovery

-- (1317) RATED HEAT INPUT CAPACITY means the heat input capacity specified on the nameplate of the combustion unit.
-If the combustion unit has been altered or modified such that its maximum heat input is different than the heat input capacity specified on the nameplate, the new maximum heat input shall be considered as the rated heat input capacity. - (18) RECLAIM FACILITY means a facility that is currently in the Regional Clean Air Incentives Market, as established in Regulation XX. - (1419) SCHOOL means any public or private school, including juvenile detention facilities with classrooms, used for purposes of the education of more than 12 children at the school, including in kindergarten and grades 1 to 12, inclusive, but does not include any private school in which education is primarily conducted in private homes.
-The term includes any building or structure, playground, athletic field, or other area of school property, but does not include unimproved school property. - (1520) THERM means 100,000 Btu. - (1621) THERMAL FLUID HEATER means a natural gas fired PROCESS HEATER in which a process is heated indirectly by a heated fluid other than water. - (1722) UNIT means any boiler, steam generator, or process heater as defined in paragraph (b)(4) or (b)(1216).
+- heater that is used to recover sensible heat from the exhaust of any combustion equipment. - (4317) RATED HEAT INPUT CAPACITY means the heat input capacity as specified by the permit issued by the Executive Officer, or if not specified on the permit, on the nameplate of the combustion unit.
+If the combustion unit has been altered or modified such that its maximum heat input is different than the heat input capacity specified on the nameplate, the new maximum heat input shall be considered as the rated heat input capacity. - (18) RECLAIM FACILITY means a facility that was in the Regional Clean Air Incentives Market as of January 5, 2018, as established in Regulation XX. - (1419) SCHOOL means any public or private school, including juvenile detention facilities with classrooms, used for purposes of the education of more than 12 children at the school, including in kindergarten and grades 1 to 12, inclusive, but does not include any private school in which education is primarily conducted in private homes.
+The term includes any building or structure, playground, athletic field, or other area of school property, but does not include unimproved school property. - (4520) THERM means 100,000 Btu. - (1621) THERMAL FLUID HEATER means a natural gas fired PROCESS HEATER in which a process is heated indirectly by a heated fluid other than water. - (4722) UNIT means any boiler, steam generator, or process heater as defined in paragraph (b)(4) or (b)(1216).